Category: IELTS Speaking Tests

 • You should say:

-• and explain why you admire this person.
+• and explain why you think this person is so good at doing this.

 • You will have to talk about the topic for one or two minutes.